Alzymologist/alzymologist.github.io/content/info/about.md

 We value ethics, honesty, humanitarian values.

-We value knowledge.
-Pursuit of knowledge.
+We value wisdom.
+Curiosity.
 Experiments and models.
 Preservation of knowledge.

 We value minimalism.